-Expert Says 'No Immediate Danger' From Sunken Ship Off Yemen
+Expert says 'no immediate danger' from sunken ship off Yemen

-(MENAFN- Jordan Times) BREST, France - The sinking of a bulk carrier carrying thousands of tonnes of fertiliser off Yemen after a Houthi missile attack poses "no immediate danger", an expert said Friday.
+The sinking of a bulk carrier carrying thousands of tonnes of fertiliser off Yemen after a Huthi missile attack poses "no immediate danger", an expert said Friday.

 The Belize-flagged, Lebanese-operated Rubymar sank in the Red Sea on March 2 with 21,000 metric tonnes of ammonium phosphate sulfate fertiliser on board, according to US Central Command.